 Tennessee gave its first indication that it would welcome sports betting in 2016 when it became the third state to officially authorize Daily Fantasy Sports.
-DFS legalization isn’t always a harbinger of regulated online sports betting, but a combination of federal shifts and Tennessee laws made that the case for The Volunteer State.
+Of course, DFS legalization isn’t always a harbinger of regulated online sports betting, but a combination of federal shifts and Tennessee laws made that the case for The Volunteer State.

 In 2018, the US Supreme Court ruled the Professional and Amateur Sports Protection Act (PASPA) unconstitutional.
 This left the decision to legalize sports betting to individual states.
 Many, including Tennessee, have already acted to regulate and launch online sportsbooks.

 In 2019, Tennessee Governor Bill Lee allowed the state’s sports betting bill to become law without his signature.
 The Tennessee Lottery will oversee sports betting under the bill.
-The state launched online sports betting by November 1, 2020.
+The state launched online sports betting on November 1, 2020.